The economy & cost of living

 Support local jobs, small businesses, and responsible city budgeting so San Jacinto families can keep more of what they earn and see public dollars used wisely.

-Susan Acevedo is running for San Jacinto City Council to focus on the everyday issues residents feel most: the economy and cost of living, public safety, homelessness, and stronger community services.
+Susan Acevedo is running for San Jacinto City Council to focus on the everyday issues residents feel most: the economy and cost of living, public safety, the elderly, homelessness, and stronger community services.

 Priorities

-The campaign message is simple: make San Jacinto safer, more affordable, and better supported by city services that meet residents where they are.
+The campaign message is simple: make San Jacinto safer, more affordable, and better supported by robust city services.

 Support local jobs, small businesses, and responsible city budgeting so San Jacinto families can keep more of what they earn and see public dollars used wisely.

-Strengthen neighborhood safety, improve response, and make San Jacinto’s streets, parks, schools, and public spaces safer for everyone.
+Strengthen neighborhood safety, improve response times, and make San Jacinto’s streets, parks, schools, and public spaces safer for everyone.

 Bring compassionate, practical solutions to homelessness while strengthening the community services residents rely on.